shravanthium/Yantra-Tantra/README.md

 Display the following:
 ```
-1. Mean (m):

-...The average of all the integers.
+1. Mean (m):The average of all the integers.

-2. Median:

-In case, the number of integers is odd, the middle element; else, the average of the middle two elements.
+2. Median: In case, the number of integers is odd, the middle element;

-3. Mode:
+  else, the average of the middle two elements.

-The element(s) which occurs most frequently.
+3. Mode: The element(s) which occurs most frequently.

    If multiple elements satisfy this criteria, display the numerically smallest one.

-4. Standard Deviation (SD):

-SD = (((x1-m)2+(x2-m)2+(x3-m)2+(x4-m)2+...(xN-m)2))/N)0.5
+4. Standard Deviation (SD):  SD = (((x1-m)2+(x2-m)2+(x3-m)2+(x4-m)2+...(xN-m)2))/N)0.5

    where xi is the ith element of the array

-5. Confidence Interval:

-Lower and Upper Boundary of the 95% Confidence Interval for the mean, separated by a space.
+5. Confidence Interval: Lower and Upper Boundary of the 95% Confidence Interval for the mean.
 ```

 * Input Format